Azure/terraform-azurerm-avm-ptn-aks-production/README.md

 ### <a name="input_outbound_type"></a> [outbound\_type](#input\_outbound\_type)

 Description: (Optional) Specifies the outbound type that will be used for cluster outbound (egress) routing.
 Possible values include: `loadBalancer`,`userDefinedRouting`,`managedNATGateway`,`userAssignedNATGateway`.
-If not specified, the default is `loadBalancer`.
-Changing this forces a new resource to be created.
+If not specified, the default is `loadBalancer`.Changing this forces a new resource to be created.

 Type: `string`

 Default: `"loadBalancer"`